 #Why does my Philips TV turn on by itself?

-#Does unplugging a Philips TV reset it?
+#Does unplugging a Philips TV erase my settings?

-#How long do Philips TVs typically last?
+#How long do Philips TVs last before major issues?